wolfvictorOSI/Edge-Data-Store-Docs/V1/OpcUa/PrinciplesOfOperationOPCUA.md

 In order for the OPC UA EDS adapter to start data collection, you need to configure the adapter.
 For more information, see [OPC UA data source configuration](xref:OPCUADataSourceConfiguration) and [OPC UA data selection configuration](xref:OPCUADataSelectionConfiguration).
 To configure the adapter, you must define the following:

-- Data source: Provide the information of the data source from where the adapter should collect data.
+- Data source: Provide the data source from which the adapter should collect data.
-- Data selection: Perform selection of OPC UA items that adapter should should subscribe for data.
+- Data selection: Perform selection of OPC UA items to which the adapter should subscribe for data.

 ### Connection